BBVA/kapow/spec/README.md

 Tools with a rigid matching **can't evade** *[impedance mismatch](https://haacked.com/archive/2004/06/15/impedance-mismatch.aspx/)*.
-Resulting is an easy-to-use software, convenient in some scenarios but incapable in others.
+Resulting in an easy-to-use software, convenient in some scenarios but incapable in others.

-### Why not my good-old programming language...?
+### Why not my good-old programming language "X"?

 * Boilerplate
 * Custom code = More bugs